ruby-next/ruby-next/README.md

 - Via environmental variable `RUBY_NEXT_TRANSPILE_MODE=rewrite`.
 - Via CLI option ([see below](#cli)).

+**NOTE:** For the time being, Unparser [doesn't support](https://github.com/mbj/unparser/pull/142) new Ruby 2.7 AST nodes, so we always use rewrite mode in Ruby 2.7+.

 ## CLI

 Ruby Next ships with the command-line interface (`ruby-next`) which provides the following functionality: